How to Outline Your Memoir (in 3 Powerful Steps)

 - How can I make sure that other people want to read about me and my story?

 If you’re asking these questions, the solution is simple: write an outline.
-In this post, we look at how you can turn your assorted memories into a rock-solid outline that will make it that much easier to write your memoir.
+In this post, we look at how you can turn your assorted memories into a rock-solid outline that will make it that much easier to write (and publish!) your memoir.

 According to Zadie Smith, there are two types of writers in the world: micro managers and macro managers.
 They are sometimes known as plotters and pantsers.
 If you’re the former, you may already have started outlining your memoir in your head — so skip ahead to the next section for concrete tips and get the ball rolling on your outline.